sfarrens/make-tutorial/make-part1/readme.md

 ### Example 4

-For the third example we will look at the file `makefile4`.
+For the forth example we will look at the file `makefile4`.

 Let's add some more flexibility to our makefile.